zkemail/ether-email-auth/README.md

 **Therefore, a developer does not need to make new circuits.**

 ### `contracts` Package
-It has Solidity contracts that help any smart contracts employing our SDK authorize and authenticate the email-auth message.
+It has Solidity contracts that help smart contracts based on our SDK verify the email-auth message.
 Among them, there are three significant contracts: verifier, DKIM registry, and email-auth contracts.

 The verifier contract in `Verifier.sol` has a responsibility to verify the ZK proof in the given email-auth message.
 It is a global contract, that is, multiple users in your application will use the same verifier contract.